abruckert/abruckert.github.io/_pages/about.md

 ### News
-* Our workshop on Emotions in Movies (Cinemotions), will be hold at ACM IMX in June !
+* Our workshop on Emotions in Movies (Cinemotions), will be hold at ACM IMX in Nantes in June !
 It will be hold jointly with the Workshop on Intelligent Cinematography and Editing (WICED); more information on [our website](https://project.inria.fr/wicedxcinemotions2023/).
 See you there !
 * Our paper, [Real-time Multi-map Saliency-driven Gaze Behavior for Non-conversational Characters](https://hal.science/hal-03796523/) was accepted for publication in IEEE TVCG !